Thielaviopsis basicola: Importance

 Thielaviopsis basicola was discovered in the mid-1800s and has remained an important plant pathogen affecting ornamental and agricultural plants in over 31 countries around the world.
 The pathogen is known to stunt or delay maturity in the species it parasitizes, which, coupled with environmental limitations, can lead to severe economic losses.
 It has been observed that black root rot can delay plant maturity for up to a month and result in over a 40% yield reduction in the affected crop.
 One crop that is affected by Thielaviopsis basicola and that is of significant economic importance is cotton.
 In the United States alone, between the years 1995 and 2005, the total annual loss in revenue due to diseases in the cotton crop was $897 million.
 Thielaviopsis basicola was a significant contributor to that economic loss.
 In other parts of the world, such as in major cotton producer Australia, Thielaviopsis basicola has a very severe economic impact as well.
 In Australia, the disease was initially observed in sweet peas in the 1930s.
 However, black root rot spread to a range of cultivated hosts, especially into Australian cotton production.
 In fact, surveys taken in 2010 and 2011 of Australian agriculture statistics reported black root rot to be present in 93% of farms and 83% of fields studied.
 Of the fields affected, yield losses have reached 1.5 bales per acre.
 The national average of cotton production per hectare in Australia is about 10 bales, so a loss of 1.5 bales per acre (or roughly 3 bales per hectare) to black root rot adds up to a significant loss.
 In addition to cotton, carrot, lupin, cabbage, clover, and tobacco are all crops cultivated in many different countries that suffer from black root rot.
-Some important ornamental crops affected by black root rot include: Begonia sp., poinsettia, African daisy, pansy, marigold, and petunia; the list is quite extensive.
+Some important ornamental crops affected by black root rot include: Begonia sp.
+Daphne cneorum, poinsettia, African daisy, pansy, marigold, and petunia; the list is quite extensive.
 However, cultural practices have led to the eradication of this disease in many ornamental crops, including poinsettia.
 During the 1950s and 1960s, poinsettia production was ravaged by black root rot disease.
 Despite faltering, once the use of soil mixes was traded for soilless alternatives throughout the floriculture industry, black root rot was no longer a threat to poinsettias.
 Thielaviopsis basicola (black root rot) has been and will remain a significant threat to crops grown globally in both agricultural and horticultural systems.